Create your Own Ha'akoa for your 'Ohana, Organization, and Community.

 Formations Various forms may be used depending on the available space, this may include lines and traditional fighting formations such as the "V" wedge and crescent shape moon.

 Mea Kaua Traditional weapons may be used, but movements must be appropriate and accurate.

-Instruments Musical implement may be used but must be kahiko (ancient) type, e.g., pahu, ipu, etc. However, in general, beat keeping instruments are discouraged.
-The idea here is that one to any number of individuals may do Haʻakoa at a moments notice with no required implement/instrument.
+Instruments Musical implement may be used but must be kahiko (ancient) type, e.g., pahu, ipu, etc. However, haʻakoa should be created around musical instruments including beat keeping instruments e.g., pahu.
+The idea here is that one or many individuals should be able to do a Haʻakoa at a moments notice with no required instruments.

-Kumu Unlike a hula presentation, a kumu is not needed.
+Kumu Unlike a hula presentation, a kumu is not required.
 Haʻakoa should be be shared as needed including spontaneously.
 No kumu or leader, accessories or implements, are needed or required.

 Attire This depends on the event and hui, this may include casual attire to wearing a malo and being bare back.

 Integration Words, motions, and use of weapons must be integrated and relevant.
 However, motions and words do not have to reflect each other as found in hula.
 See ʻOhana.